 - Conflict styles and reflective listening

 - Cross-cultural communication

 These workshops are independent of each other so participants may attend those desired.
-However, two workshops serve as building blocks and a foundation for others: reflective listening and interest-based problem solving.
+However, two workshops serve as building blocks and a foundation for others: conflict styles and reflective listening, and interest-based problem solving.
 Other CMC workshops often build upon these two.

 For further details on CMC training workshops, select a workshop topic below.

 What kind of conflict style do you have?
 How does it impact the way in which you deal with conflict?
 This training explains various conflict styles and helps you understand how you and others react to conflict.
 It also offers a powerful tool to deal with emotions associated with interpersonal conflict – reflective listening.
 Reflective listening helps address these high emotions in order to allow “room” to address the conflict.
 Add these two tools to your conflict management toolbox in an interactive, participatory workshop format.
 The training lasts for 4-5 hours and includes discussions, individual self-assessments, and group exercises.